 With so many options available, it might be hard to choose just one Cricut EasyPress to purchase.
 I'm comparing four popular models to help you pick the best one for your projects with this Cricut EasyPress Guide.

-With the family of Cricut EasyPress now containing four different machines, it may be challenging to figure out which one is the best for your needs.
+With the Cricut EasyPress family now comprising four different machines, it can be challenging to determine which one is best suited to your needs.

 We're tackling the Cricut EasyPress family by covering their pros and cons and comparing them to each other to help you determine which one you should buy (or as for as a gift!).